+Artwork.
 My artwork has been shown internationally including at TEDGlobal 2011 and in the interdisciplinary exhibition Making Things Public (2005) curated by Bruno Latour and Peter Weibel.
-I originally studied engineering design and appropriate technology, then a masters in digital media, and I am completing doctoral work at the University of Lancaster.

-2013 (expected) PhD Design, Lancaster University
+2013 PhD Design, Lancaster University

 1996 MA Computing in Art and Design, Centre for Electronic Arts, Middlesex University